Childhood and Education Journey of Wes Moore in Timeline

 July 6, 2007: Official Wedding Ceremony

-On July 6, 2007, Wes Moore and Dawn Flythe held their official wedding ceremony.
+Wes Moore and Dawn Flythe held their official wedding ceremony on July 6, 2007.

 April 2015: Response to Baltimore Protests

-In April 2015, following the 2015 Baltimore protests, Wes Moore stated that the demonstrations were a "long time coming" and called for addressing systemic problems.
-He attended Freddie Gray's funeral but left early to give a speech on urban poverty in Boston.
+In April 2015, following the Baltimore protests, Wes Moore stated that the demonstrations were a "long time coming" and emphasized the need to address systemic problems.
+He attended Freddie Gray's funeral but left early to give a speech in Boston on urban poverty, later expressing guilt for being away during a historic moment in Baltimore.

 In September 2022, Wes Moore reiterated his position on fiscal issues as being "fiscally responsible".

-On January 18, 2023, Wes Moore was sworn in as Governor of Maryland.
-He took the oath of office on a Bible owned by Frederick Douglass and his grandfather's Bible.
-He also participated in a wreath-laying ceremony at the Kunta Kinte-Alex Haley Memorial.
+On January 18, 2023, Wes Moore was sworn in as governor of Maryland, using a Bible owned by Frederick Douglass and his grandfather's Bible.
+He participated in a wreath-laying ceremony at the Kunta Kinte-Alex Haley Memorial before holding a celebratory event at the Baltimore Convention Center that night.